Learning by Semantic Similarity Makes Abstractive Summarization Better: Evaluations

 \subsection{Automatic Evaluation}

 We report our automatic evaluation results on the CNN/DM dataset in Table~\ref{tab:auto}.
-For summarization task, the ROUGE metrics \cite{lin-2004-rouge} are widely used for evaluations, namely F-1 scores of ROUGE-1, ROUGE-2 and ROUGE-L~\citep{paulus2018deep, see2017get, lewis2019bart}.

-As BART authors do not provide the exact dataset used for the experiments, we preprocess CNN/DM dataset by following the descriptions from the authors.
-We compare our model with the BART model, using our version of the preprocessed dataset and list the scores of \textbf{BART (Baseline)} and \textbf{SemSim (Ours)} in Table~\ref{tab:auto}.
 For other models, we report the scores in accordance with their papers.
-Moreover, we address the number of trainable parameters for each model as appeared on the paper and Github.
-For those that are not specified, we calculate the numbers based on the information from the paper.
-As mentioned earlier in Section~\ref{section:pre}, we freeze the parameters of the SemSim layer, and hence, only the number of parameters for the underlying model, BART, is reported for the SemSim model.

-Our model outperforms the baseline model, BART, in all three ROUGE metrics, and shows absolute performance improvement of 0.74, 0.39, and 0.71 in ROUGE-1, ROUGE-2, and ROUGE-L, respectively (Relative improvement of 1.68\%, 1.85\%, 1.73\%).
-Our model also showed better performance than PEGASUS \cite{zhang2019pegasus}, a current state-of-the-art model, with the ROUGE-L score of 41.53.
+For summarization task, the ROUGE metrics \cite{lin-2004-rouge} are widely used for evaluations, namely F1 scores of ROUGE-1, ROUGE-2 and ROUGE-L~\citep{paulus2018deep, see2017get, lewis2019bart}.
+ROUGE score of BART model was better than reference models using RL approach and the most supervised learning models.
+Automatic Evaluation results suggest that the BART model is a top-performing model.